LearnToCodeGrandRapids/LearnToCodeGrandRapids.github.io/content/blog/2016/12/getting-started-with-cs-algorithms.md

 #### Understand the Problem

-As you build your coding skillset, you will become more comfortable writing code, and it will become increasingly tempting to jump right into writing code when you are working on a problem.
+As you build your coding skill set, you will become more comfortable writing code, and it will become increasingly tempting to jump right into writing code when you are working on a problem.
 This is almost always a mistake, because you will be proceeding based on assumptions rather than understanding the problem domain.

 The two things you can do to help understand a problem are to **reread** the problem, and to **restate** the problem.
 I recommend reading a problem carefully at least twice to ensure that all details sink in.
 This should be followed up by restating the problem to demonstrate your understanding.
 The best way to do this is to explain the problem to another person.